 Metro Arts Ballet

 All ballet classes are designed with consideration of the age of the student so that technical proficiency and cognitive ability go hand in hand.
 Ballet instructors use a curriculum and syllabus designated for each age/level.
 Part of the class culture is to explore creativity within set guidelines so the students feel both emotionally and physically safe.
+Classes are closed rehursal but we invite parents in on the last day of class to see what the students have been working on.
 See explanation of levels listed further down on the page.

 Dress Code for Ballet Classes: